Garmin fēnix 8 (47mm AMOLED) vs OnePlus Watch 2

 Which one is better?

-The Garmin fēnix 8 (47mm AMOLED) is the better buy for most people - its 16-day battery life crushes the OnePlus Watch 2's 100-hour option.
-That said, grab the OnePlus Watch 2 if you want a lighter watch at 1.73 oz and need quick charging for daily use.
+The Garmin fēnix 8 (47mm AMOLED) is the better buy for most people - its 16-day battery life crushes the OnePlus Watch 2's 100-hour capacity.
+That said, grab the OnePlus if you prefer a lighter watch at 1.73 oz and want to save some cash.

 Who should buy each?

-Choose the Garmin fēnix 8 (47mm AMOLED) if: you need a long-lasting battery for outdoor adventures, you dive and require a robust dive rating, or you want advanced fitness tracking features.
+Choose the Garmin fēnix 8 (47mm AMOLED) if: you need long-lasting battery life for outdoor adventures, you dive or swim regularly, or you value advanced health monitoring features.
 (2.58 oz weight)

-Choose the OnePlus Watch 2 if: you prefer a stylish build with stainless steel, you want quick charging to get you through the day, or you need a lightweight option for everyday wear.
+Choose the OnePlus Watch 2 if: you want a stylish smartwatch with fast charging, you prefer a lightweight design, or you need a versatile smartwatch for everyday use.
 (1.73 oz weight)

 Conclusion